Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 - Often, the audit is conducted as a singular event, with no follow-up review to verify the rectification of identified vulnerabilities unless the client requests and pays for a separate review.
 This presents a significant issue as the protocol codebase isn't scrutinized post-mitigation.
 - Auditors independently traverse the entire process, from document review to codebase scrutiny, with minimal collaboration.
 This lack of cooperative brainstorming is a notable drawback, as it limits the opportunity for auditors to learn from each other.

+// and results in duplicated / wasted work across the pool of auditors
 - The model's reward structure often results in diminished returns for duplicate submissions.
 This can lead to a situation where a critical finding fetches a small reward, while an edge-case of medium risk earns a larger reward.

+// Hmmm, I'd suggest that this is maybe a good thing.
+It incentivises participants to ALSO look for MED and not just go for CRITs.

 ## 3.4 Hybrid Audit Model